 Pixel (picture element)

 The quantum efficiency describes the ratio between the number of emitted electrons and the number of received photons.
 The quantum efficiency (QE) of photocathodes depends upon the wavelength and is typically in the range of 1 to 15%.
 For CCD and CMOS sensors the quantum efficiency might reach up to 80%.

 The area on the streak tube phosphor screen captured by the readout camera is called readout area.
 Its dimension along the sweep direction is typically limited by the range of the constant sweep speed.
 Its dimension along the slit length depends on the electro-optical magnification of the streak tube and the length of the slit image on the photocathode.

 The image on the phosphor screen of the streak tube is captured by a sensitive camera and transferred to a computer for further processing.
 A streak camera readout camera should provide high sensitivity and low noise but also high coupling efficiency to the phosphor screen.

 High sensitive CCD and CMOS cameras are provided with a readout noise specification.
 The readout noise defines the temporal fluctuations of the output signal generated by the camera electronics.
 In order to relate this noise to CCD characteristics, it is defined in electrons.
 The readout noise should not be confused with the noise behavior of the detector.

-Slow motion describes the display of image sequences at a lower rate than the rate during they had been captured.
+Slow-motion describes the display of image sequences at a lower rate than the rate during they had been captured.
 This slow display allows to precisely analyse fast processes.
-Optronis uses the term slow motion for cameras that capture images at high rate and store them in an internal memory.
-Using an internal memory avoids bandwidth limitations of interfaces when saving on an external memory.
+Optronis uses the term slow-motion for cameras of CamRecord-Series that capture images at high rate and store them in real time.
+This storage feature is the key difference compared to machine vision cameras of CamPerform-Series.

 This describes the ability of an optical system to image or to reproduce small structures.
 The spatial resolution can be defined as limiting resolution or FWHM.